The trend towards wearable drug delivery systems

 What are Wearable drug delivery systems?

-Drug delivery devices are specialised medical equipment used to deliver a medicine or therapeutic ingredient along a preset route, with applications in a variety of medical procedures to ensure rapid medication absorption into the circulation and precise drug administration to the central nervous system.
-As the medication delivery sector is evolving quickly, more and more innovations are being introduced to meet the greater demands from patients for higher flexibility in treatment plans, less painful procedures and a minimal level of errors, at the same time, reduce workloads and cost for hospitals.
+Drug delivery devices are specialised medical equipment designed to administer medication or therapeutic agents along a predefined route, ensuring rapid absorption and precise drug delivery to the central nervous system.
+As the sector evolves, innovations are emerging to meet growing patient demands for more flexible treatment plans, less painful procedures, minimal errors, and reduced hospital workloads and costs.
 In a recent report, wearable drug delivery systems are considered to be a game-changing development in the healthcare sector.

 The market for Wearable drug delivery systems